Free Dog Training

 Love your dog but feeling the stress because he/she is not trained?

-Your dog should be outfitted with a 6’ standard lead (no retractable leads) and a choke collar.
-Please bring a copy of your dog’s rabies and license certificate (not the metal tags) to the first class.
+Your dog should be outfitted with a 6-foot standard lead (no retractable leads!) and a choke collar.
+Please bring a copy of your dog’s rabies and license certificates (not the metal tags) to the first class.

 Donations are always welcome.